uccidibuti/OZBCBitmap/README.md

 OZBC provides an efficent compressed bitmap to create bitmap indexes on high-cardinality columns.

+## Deprecation notice
+This repo is scheduled for deprecation in favor of [bitrush-index] and [ozbcbitmap].
+All new features development is happening in bitrush-index.

 ## Introduction
 Bitmap indexes have traditionally been considered